gsunit/Data-Science-Preparation/README.md

  - [ ] <A HREF="http://www.holehouse.org/mlclass/">Machine Learning - complete course notes</A>

 ### SQL
+Quickly go through the tutorial pages, you need not cram anything.
+Soon after, solve all the Hackerrank questions (in sequence, without skipping).
+Refer back to any of the tutorials or look up the discussion forum when stuck.
+You will learn more effectively this way and applying the various clauses will boost your recall.

 - [ ] <A HREF="https://www.w3schools.com/sql/default.asp">SQL Tutorial Series</A>
 - [ ] <A HREF="https://www.hackerrank.com/domains/sql">Hackerrank SQL Practice Questions</A>